LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 Now write a new function that does the same job, but uses NumPy arrays and array operations for its computations, rather than any form of Python loop.

-(Such functionality is already implemented as `np.poly1d`, but for the sake of the exercise don’t use this class)
+(Such functionality is already implemented as `np.poly1d`, but for the sake of the exercise do not use this class)

 Use `np.cumprod()`